Better like this? by Karl Cresser & Lara Buffard

 A symbolic and surrealist trip about life.
-It is time to listen our wild voice, to scratch the truth, to let appear the red fur, the golden dust, despite the blood.
+It is time to listen to our wild voice, to scratch the truth, to let appear the red fur, the golden dust, despite the blood.

 Under the light of the lunar and the solar, we will experiment freedom, fertility and the abundance of life.

 Rhino Requiem /Photo Alexander Blair